 Doing a PhD can be a hard road for everyone, even supervisors.
-The following are web resources which I have found useful, both as a student and as a supervisor.
+This page contains people and online resources which I have found useful, both as a student and as a supervisor.

-A blackline master ia an A4 sheet with exercises or information designed for use in classrooms.
 The Thesis Whisperer blackline masters series are materials I use in my workshops with research students.
+They are in the form of a blackline master: an A4 sheet with exercises or information designed to be photocopied and used in classrooms.
 These blackline masters are free to use under creative commons share a-like attribution license.
 Each blackline master listed below has text, which you can lift for your own purposes, and an attached PDF formatted for easy photocopying.

 - 23 Things (Oxford university engage program site)

 - Advanced research skills course from QUT

 - Altmetrics – other ways of measuring research impact

 - How to make a cornell note taking template

 - How to focus in the age of distraction

 - Optomising your citations